thejimbirch/catsinmyyard/wp-content/plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.5.7 =
+= 1.6.2 =
-* New: Romanian translation, thanks to [Victor Chiritoiu](http://contacter.ro)
+* New: Disable lightbox for single images with data-rel="norl" attribute
-* Fix: Tos "R" Us pagination thumbnails and pause on hover settings not working
+* Tweak: Keep rel attribute intact is used in post content links
-* Tweak: Scripts and styles versioning, for better cache handling
+* Tweak: Vimeo regex improvements